arunrmit/Project_1-Exploratory_Data_Analysis/README.md

 ### Exploratory Data Analysis -- Base Plot & GGPLOT

 The objective of this project is to understand the Fine particulate matter in the US over the time frame.
-For this exploratory data analysis Base plot and GGPLOT2 are used in order to understand the behaviour of this pollutant.
+For this exploratory data analysis Base plot and GGPLOT2 are used in order to understand the behaviour of the pollutant emitted by different sources.
 The data for this project is available in this site (https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2FNEI_data.zip"), by using the following R code the data has been downloaded and unzipped.